To all my fellow new homeschool moms, give yourself grace. No one knows what they’re doing, but we’re all doing the best we can.

 I’m sure yours did too!

-I loved seeing them rock it out on this new homeschooling thing!!
+I loved seeing them rock it out on this new distance learning thing!!
 Gaining independence and self-motivation.
 Learning to use technology in a new way (not just for games!)

 But it’s a LOT for us parents.